bakpakin/Fennel/tutorial.md

 ## Modules and multiple files

-You can use the `require` function to load code from Lua files.
+You can use the `require` function to load code from other files.

 ```fennel
 (let [lume (require :lume)